ContracGuardAI/frontend/README.md

 ### Step 1 — Audit a contract
 1. Go to `/audit`
-2. Upload any PDF contract (must contain selectable text, not a scanned image)
+2. Click **Coba Demo Kontrak** to load the demo PDF, or upload your own PDF
-3. Wait for the AI to analyze (~15–60 seconds depending on contract length)
+3. Wait for the AI to analyze (~5–20 seconds depending on model tier)
 4. Review the fairness score, risky clauses, and overpriced items

 ### Step 2 — Create an on-chain contract